 - Be able to work independently and meet the volunteer requirements – including the Essential Capabilities (PDF) of our volunteers.

-- Complete online or attend additional training sessions as required by LCAS.
+- Complete online, hands-on, and attend all other additional training sessions as required by LCAS.

 - Volunteer at least monthly.